Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Tyler Shultz — The Whistleblower Whose Grandfather Was on the Board

-Tyler Shultz, a Stanford graduate who worked at Theranos, becomes one of Carreyrou's key sources.
-His grandfather is George Shultz, former Secretary of State and Theranos board member.
-When Tyler tells his grandfather the technology doesn't work, George doesn't believe him — or chooses not to.
-George Shultz invites Tyler to the family home for what Tyler thinks is a conversation.
-Theranos lawyers are there instead.
-Tyler is pressured to recant.
+Tyler Shultz worked at Theranos.
+He's a Stanford grad.
+He sees the technology doesn't work.
+He becomes one of Carreyrou's key sources.
+Here's the kicker: his grandfather is George Shultz — former Secretary of State, Theranos board member.
+Tyler tells his grandfather the technology is a fraud.
+George either doesn't believe him or doesn't want to.
+George invites Tyler to the family home for what Tyler thinks is a conversation.
+Theranos lawyers are waiting instead.
+They pressure him to recant.
 He doesn't.
-He spends $400,000 on legal fees fighting Theranos's intimidation.
-His grandfather sides with Holmes over his own grandson.
+He spends $400,000 in legal fees — he's 24 years old — fighting a billionaire's legal team.
+His own grandfather picks Elizabeth Holmes over him.

 2016The Unraveling